NVSL/QuadClass-Resources/labs/Flight/README.md

 ### Common Flight Pathologies

 Lots of things go wrong during flight testing.
 Here are some common problems.

+#### Instable Flight

+* When your quadcopter starts to leave the ground, it should not slip sideways across the floor.
+If it does, adjust the trim until it takes off evenly.
+* Your quadcopter's trim may change as the battery drains.
+Re-trim frequently if flight becomes more difficult.
+* Watch how your quadcopter's props slow down.
+If one stops significantly before the others, it might be rubbing on something, which will make it ineffective.
+* After a crash, it's common for your prop guards to move up and sometimes touch the propellors, reducing lift.
+Push down on the prop guard to reseat.
+* high-frequency occilations (2-3/sec) -- decrease D coefficient for that axis.
+* Low frequency occsilations (0.5/sec, which will manifest as the quadcopter swinging back and forth in the air) -- increase P.
+* Crashes immediately and repeatedly -- put it back on the test stand and tune some more.
+* Check your battery frequently.

 #### Crashes

 You are going to crash alot.
 Crashes can damage your motors and propellers, causing your quadcopter to suddenly become unflyable.